freeCodeCamp/freeCodeCamp/guide/english/css/css3-media-queries/index.md

   }
 ```

-This media query adds 30px of padding to all `p` tags when the screen is wider than 767px AND its orientation is landscape.
+`p` tags will have 30px of padding when the screen width is at least 768px AND its orientation is landscape.

 ### The OR syntax